API Integrations

 Circuit breakers and rate limiting

 If an external service is failing repeatedly, continuing to call it wastes resources and can cascade into broader failure.
 The circuit breaker pattern detects repeated failures and stops calling the failing service for a period, giving it time to recover.
 Three states: closed (normal), open (fail fast), half-open (testing recovery).
 Circuit breakers prevent one bad third-party API integration from bringing down your entire application.
+This matters especially when you are scaling without chaos: a single failing dependency should not drag everything else down with it.

 Most external APIs have rate limits.
 We implement client-side throttling (token bucket or sliding window) to stay within limits rather than hitting limits and dealing with errors.
 This is more efficient and more reliable.